 Since UofSC PREP is a one year program, we hope that you will stay in the same laboratory.
 We realize, however, that after a while you (or you mentor) might feel that your chosen laboratory is not, in fact, right for you.
 We will then arrange for you to work in another laboratory.

 Since NIH-funded PREPs are one year, there is not much time for rotations.
 Therefore, we hope that a mentor can be settled before you arrive.
 You are welcome to contact any of the mentors on the list on this website or others who may not yet be on the list.
 If you are interested in the laboratory of a mentor not on the list, it is advisable to first discuss this with the PREP directors.
-You do not have to have a mentor before you arrive in Columbia but the co-directors will discuss potential mentors with you before you arrive.
+If you do not have a mentor before you arrive in Columbia, the directors will discuss potential mentors with you after you join UofSC PREP.

 Some PREPs are heavily research-oriented with little coursework.
 Some require courses but they are audited rather than taken for credit.
 In UofSC PREP, you will take three graduate-level courses for credit during the PREP year and you also will carry out research with a well-funded mentor.
 In the last half of the summer session you will take a mandatory course at the graduate level.
 In the fall and spring semesters you will take one graduate level course that will be decided by you and your program committee.
 These courses are taken for credit and will appear on an official UofSC transcript.
 You will also take a Medical Research Ethics course in the fall semester.
 Having succeeded in graduate level courses taken for credit, with an accompanying transcript, is a great addition to your application to graduate school.

-Since our program is funded by the NIH in order to increase the number of under-represented minorities in biomedical research careers, we have to abide by the NHI-definition of under-represented minorities:
+Since our program is funded by the NIH in order to increase the number of under-represented communities in biomedical research careers, we have to abide by the NIH-definition of under-represented communities:

 Pacific Islanders and Inuits